mrkan/techLeadDiary/Intro.md

 But pause.
 Take a deep breath.
 Remind yourself of the self-bashing characteristic number 3 that aided me to call us all a cripple-of-sorts.

+>*"Who looks outside, dreams; who looks inside, awakes" - Carl Jung*

 Now go back to the three enabler statements and read them one by one and answer the questions below.
 And before you go there I will make the disclaimer that makes or breaks this journey for each one us.
 While the simple alternative is actually simple to state, internalizing it is quite different affair.
 The answers lie in different themes of science.

 Here's the **Call for Action**

-By deliberate attention and practice on a set of virtues, that belong to us, and that can be learnt and perfected by understanding the exact science behind it, we permanently set out on a journey that improves the quality of life on all fronts - personal, team and org culture.
+By deliberate attention and practice on a set of virtues, that belong to me, the very virtues that can be learnt and perfected by understanding the exact science behind it, I permanently set out on a journey that improves the quality of existence on all fronts - personal, team and org culture.
 -